viamrobotics/docs/docs/manage/_index.md

 <br>

-As an alternative to the app, you can manage and control your robots from the command line with our CLI:
+You can also manage and control your robots from the command line with our CLI:

 {{< cards >}}
   {{% card link="/manage/cli" size="small" %}}